MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementManagedDeviceSecurityBaselineState.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SETTINGSTATES <IMicrosoftGraphSecurityBaselineSettingState\[]>: The security baseline state for different settings for a device
+`SETTINGSTATES <IMicrosoftGraphSecurityBaselineSettingState[]>`: The security baseline state for different settings for a device
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ContributingPolicies <IMicrosoftGraphSecurityBaselineContributingPolicy[]>]`: The policies that contribute to this setting instance
     - `[DisplayName <String>]`: Name of the policy
     - `[SourceId <String>]`: Unique identifier of the policy